OpenGlobalMind/rel8-wiki/Massive Pitch.md

 # Massive Pitch

+This page is a [[Tiles|Tile]] proposal.

 Massive Wiki used as PowerPoint.
 Please watch [this short, simple video](https://www.youtube.com/watch?v=bWkwOefBPZY) for context.

 The tl;dr: Imagine that instead of a slide deck that was a single document, a presentation instead was a playlist of pages in a wiki name space.

 This Tile needs code that:
 - Marks a wiki page as the playlist for a presentation